sumelms/website/docs/development/contribute.md

 This type of issues we call them "planning issues", 'cause they are the ones that can control and track the execution of the other issues.

-These tasks should, in fact, hold the necessary amount of the strategic view of its goal as well the links to other documents and related issues - nothing more, nothing less.
+These tasks should hold the necessary amount of the strategic view of its goal as well the links to other documents and related issues - nothing more, nothing less.

-In order to help you to identify an Epic and a User Story, remember:
+To help you to identify an Epic and a User Story, remember:

-- Cannot be assign to anybody
+- Cannot be assigned to anybody
 - N**ormally** lives at the [main repository](https://github.com/sumelms/sumelms)
 - Do not generate any PR
 - Cannot be directly executed